Parsha 27: Tazria (She Bears Seed) תַזְרִיעַ

 Messianic Education Australia (MEA)

-Parsha in 60 Seconds Presents Va’yeishev
+Parsha in 60 Seconds Presents Tazria

-Parsha 9
+Parsha 27

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.